-One of the simplest ways to prevent a break-in is to lock all exterior doors.
+One of the simplest ways to prevent home burglary is to lock all exterior doors.
 About 32 percent of all burglaries are committed by people that accessed the home through an unlocked door.
 In some instances, those doors became unlocked when the burglar discovered the key in its hiding space.
 These basic mistakes cost homeowners about $2,000 per incident and never need to happen.

 Forget Traditional Methods

 The British media recently reported that there had been a rise in burglaries in England and the investigation into the increase determined that it was due to the habit of hiding a spare key under the doormat.
 Burglars were perfectly aware of this habit because they read the same websites and advice columns as homeowners and they used the knowledge to their advantage.

 Burglars will look under mats, around door frames, and under plant pots.
 They know about the fake rocks and the garden gnomes guarding keys.
 Avoid placing a key anywhere near an entry door because it will be found and used.